-A Winnie the Pooh Horror Movie Is Coming, Oh Bother
+A Winnie the Pooh Horror Movie Is Coming, oh Bother

 Someone has made a Winnie the Pooh horror movie.
-It's called Blood and Honey, and the first images suggest this version of Winnie and Piglet are a bit more murder-y than you remember.
+It's called Blood and Honey, and the first images suggest these versions of Winnie and Piglet are a bit darker than you remember.

 According to IMDB, Rhys Frake-Waterfield wrote and directed the scary flick, which stars Amber Doig-Thorne, Maria Taylor and Chris Cordell as Piglet.
 Not much is known about the teen slasher-esque film from UK-based Jagged Edge Productions, but we'll keep an eye out for a release date, out of morbid curiosity if nothing else.

 How is this possible?
-You'll no doubt recognise the animated version of the loveable bear seen in Disney cartoons.
-But the original 1926 source novel by AA Milne entered the public domain at the start of this year.
-The loveable bear is now like Sherlock Holmes or Robin Hood: as long as you don't use elements of the story or character owned or added by Disney since 1961, you can make your own stories featuring the adorable kids' favourite.
+You'll no doubt recognize the animated version of the lovable bear seen in Disney cartoons.
+But the original 1926 source novel by A.A.
+Milne entered the public domain at the start of this year.
+Pooh is now like Sherlock Holmes or Robin Hood: As long as you don't use elements of the story or character owned or added by Disney since 1961, you can make your own stories featuring the adorable kids' favorite.
 And make it as scary as you like, why not.

+Cunningly, the film seems to feature people wearing Winnie and Piglet masks, rather than a story about the actual bear which might attract the attention of Disney's legal department.